MStarmans91/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.erasmusmc.nl/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include radiomics, machine learning and AutoML.
+bio: My research interests include radiomics, deep learning and AutoML.

 # Interests to show in About widget
 interests: